jacobbacker93/notes/README.md

 - "Today's programming wisdom is to remember that code readability and maintainability are as crucial as functionality.
 Write code that not only works today but also makes sense tomorrow, for you or someone else who may inherit it.
 Invest time in clear documentation, sensible abstractions, and consistent formatting because simplicity breeds resilience and efficiency in the long run."

 In practice, this means adhering to SOLID principles, applying DRY (Don't Repeat Yourself) effectively, using descriptive variable names, writing modular and testable code, and embracing version control systems to track changes and collaborate seamlessly."

+# 2024-03-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
+These tools can help ensure that you don't forget anything and that your workload remains organized and manageable.
+Finally, stay up-to-date with new technologies and programming languages to stay ahead of the curve and continue to grow in the field.